Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Agile.
 - [ ] Scrum.
 - [x] CMMI.

-### Your company is currently making use of Team Foundation Server 2013 (TFS 2013), but intend to migrate to Azure DevOps.
-You have been tasked with supplying a migration approach that allows for the preservation of Team Foundation Version Control changesets dates, as well as the changes dates of work items revisions.
-The approach should also allow for the migration of all TFS artifacts, while keeping migration effort to a minimum.
-You have suggested upgrading TFS to the most recent RTW release.
-Which of the following should also be suggested?

-- [ ] Installing the TFS kava SDK.
-- [x] Using the TFS Database Import Service to perform the upgrade.
-- [ ] Upgrading PowerShell Core to the latest version.
-- [ ] Using the TFS Integration Platform to perform the upgrade.

 ### You have been tasked with strengthening the security of your team's development process.
 You need to suggest a security tool type for the Continuous Integration (CI) phase of the development process.
 Which of the following is the option you would suggest?